Antonio12152/Master_Gaming/README.md

 See the section about deployment for more information.

-Uses to push on site, like netlify.
+Used to push on site, like netlify.